divers are in such a hurry to collect c-cards and to buy fancy dive

 Practice and plenty of it is what pays big dividends.
 That much of the cyber diver’s message is on the mark provided that you practice the right stuff.
 Be sure that you know what and how to practice and then dive as much as you can and practice on every dive.

 Most buoyancy improvement courses consist of some academics combined with a pool experience or a couple of open water dives followed by the customary plastic recognition card.
 This is probably not enough time to reverse the emphasis that has been placed on negative buoyancy.
 Kneeling on the bottom is nothing more than negative buoyancy.
 One reason that novice divers have been deprived of a quality introduction to buoyancy is deliberate overweighting by their instructor.
 The open water instructor introduces the non-diver to the underwater world through the demonstration of 18.... or so.... tasks that support the theory that divers do not need to return to the surface each time they need to make adjustments to their equipment or clear water from a flooded mask.
 Because control is important to the instructor, these skills are usually presented in a negative buoyancy format...i.e. kneeling.
 There is seldom enough time in a beginner course to provide for a subtraction of these extra pounds and a proper adjustment of attitude in favor of neutral buoyancy.
 Fin pivoting or fin tip pivoting...is presented as a skill when it is nothing more than a trick by which the instructor demonstrates the role that breathing plays in fine tuning buoyancy.
 Fin pivoting is negative buoyancy!
 Touching is touching!
 It doesn't matter if knees touch or fin tips touch.....it is still negative buoyancy.
 It is not a skill!
 It is an instructor tool.
-There are divers who still believe that they should begin each dive with a decent to the bottom and a fin pivot....preferably performed over a sandy spot.
+There are divers who still believe that they should begin each dive with a descent to the bottom and a fin pivot....preferably performed over a sandy spot.
 Good or great buoyancy, actually requires that you unlearn some of what you learned in your beginners course.
 Most divers are over weighted because that is how they started diving.
 Some divers believe that doing a fin pivot is a legitimate way to begin a dive because an instructor planted that seed.
 ONCE MORE....fin pivoting is not a buoyancy control skill!
 Fin tip pivoting is an instructor tool!
 It was your "potty training" for neutral buoyancy after you were allowed to practice negative buoyancy for far too long.
 Divers who really understand about buoyancy will understand that!
 Fin pivoting is NEGATIVE BUOYANCY.
 The prize we seek is control of NEUTRAL BUOYANCY!If your mentor is more than just talk they will be able to look good after water is added...

 Adding insult to injury, some agencies, now allow "instructional assistants" (divemasters and assistant instructors) to conduct buoyancy control courses.
 This is only further evidence of the importance that they assign to this fundamental skill.